Pontey: Sports Infrastructure

 The town has a sports area multipurpose open on 3 May 2010, for the practice of Football 5, volleyball and tennis.
 In the municipal area is also a climbing wall.

 Roads

 The road network of the municipality is made up of the Regional Road 10 from east to west to the junction between the villages of Banchet and Valérod, located near the Chapel of the Holy Cross.

-Pontey is connected with neighboring municipalities through two bridges on the Doire baltée: on to the National Road 26 (Turin – La Thuile), and the other with Châtillon passing near the Châtillon railway station.
+Pontey is connected with neighboring municipalities through two bridges on the Doire baltée: one to the National Road 26 (Turin – La Thuile), and the other with Châtillon passing near the Châtillon railway station.

 Administration

-It is part of the Mountain Community Monte Cervino.
+It is part of the Unité des communes valdôtaines du mont-Cervin.